Top Free Book Publishing Companies for Independent Authors

 Pros: Easy-to-use interface, extensive distribution options, including major online retailers and libraries, and no upfront costs.

-Cons: Does not provide as strong marketing tools as some other platforms, slightly lower royalties compared to direct publishing routes.
+Cons: It does not provide as strong marketing tools as some other platforms, with slightly lower royalties compared to direct publishing routes.

 Platform 4: Wattpad